limeos-org/window-manager/CONTRIBUTING.md

    **✓**  `parse_config_file()`
    **𐄂**  `parse_file()`

-### Variable Naming
+#### Variable Naming

 All variable names in this repository must adhere to the _snake_case_ naming convention.
 Consider these guidelines when naming a variable:

 1. **Descriptive Names**
-   •  Variable names must clearly indicate their purpose.
+   •&emsp;Variable names must clearly indicate their purpose.
-   •  Avoid single-character names, except for loop counters.
+   •&emsp;Avoid single-character names, except for loop counters.
-   •  Avoid abbreviations unless they are standard (e.g. `id` for identifier).
+   •&emsp;Avoid abbreviations unless they are standard (e.g. `id` for identifier).

    Examples:
    **✓**  `file_descriptor`
    **𐄂**  `fd`

-### Type Naming
+#### Type Naming

 All type names in this repository must adhere to the _PascalCase_ naming convention.
 Consider these guidelines when naming a type:

 1. **Descriptive Names**
-   •  Type names must clearly describe the data they represent.
+   •&emsp;Type names must clearly describe the data they represent.
-   •  Use nouns or noun phrases for type names.
+   •&emsp;Use nouns or noun phrases for type names.

    Examples:
    **✓**  `UserData`